dot-file/age-edit/README.md

 ## Security and other considerations

 The age identities (private keys) from the keyfile are kept in memory while the encrypted file is being edited.
-On POSIX systems, the program locks its memory pages using [`mlockall`](https://pubs.opengroup.org/onlinepubs/009696699/functions/mlockall.html) to prevent them from being swapped to disk.
+On POSIX systems, the program locks its memory pages using [`mlockall`](https://pubs.opengroup.org/onlinepubs/9799919799/functions/mlockall.html) to prevent being swapped to disk.
+The process memory may be saved in unencrypted swap if the system is suspended to disk.
-No attempt to prevent the swapping of the process is made on other systems like Windows.
+No attempt to prevent the swapping of the process is made on non-POSIX systems like Windows.

-The decrypted contents of the file is stored in the directory `${USER}/age-edit/` at a temporary location.
+The decrypted contents of the file is stored by default in the directory `/dev/shm/${USER}/age-edit/`.
-This location defaults to `/dev/shm/`.
+You can change this to `/custom/path/${USER}/age-edit/`.
-Other programs run by the same user can access it there, and it can also be swapped out.
+Other programs run by the same user can access the decrypted file contents.
+`/dev/shm/` can be swapped out.

 age-edit doesn't work with multi-document editors.